 Not only is password security important for your security program, HIPAA actually REQUIRES it!

 - Password Management: Procedures for creating, changing, and safeguarding passwords.

-Unique User ID: Assign a unique name and/or number for identifying and tracking user identity.
+- Unique User ID: Assign a unique name and/or number for identifying and tracking user identity.

-Beyond the privacy reasons, it is important to protect passwords in order to secure the integrity of the ePHI.
+Just meeting the HIPAA requirements may not be enough to protect your patients’ information.
+Beyond HIPAA, it is important to protect passwords in order to secure your network and all of its data.
 A rogue, or even well-intentioned, employee can change a patient’s chart causing great harm to the patient.

 If you have any questions on how to meet these requirements, contact us!